Table Of Contents

-The NMVB’s goal is to support research that will benefit mesothelioma patients and treatment specialists by expediting the discovery of new preventative measures, helping uncover therapeutic interventions and moving science closer to a cure for mesothelioma.
-It does this by linking data associated with specimens collected and stored at five different institutions.
+The NMVB aims to support research that will benefit mesothelioma patients and treatment specialists.
+It aids the discovery of new preventative measures, helping uncover therapeutic interventions.
+Their work helps move science closer to a cure for mesothelioma.
+It links data associated with specimens collected and stored at five different institutions.

 Our goal is to provide the most comprehensive resource we can to go after this dreaded disease.
 We’re proud to share the work.
 We want to be a national model and a tissue-banking leader.